melkamu372/StegHub-DevOps-Cloud-Engineering/LEMP-STACK/Self-study.md

 **Data Manipulation Language (DML)**:

 - Used to modify data within the database.
-- Common DML statements:
-- `INSERT`: Adds new data.
-- `UPDATE`: Modifies existing data.
+-Most Common DML statements:  `INSERT`: Adds new data. ,  `UPDATE`: Modifies existing data.,`DELETE`: Removes data.
-- `DELETE`: Removes data.

 **Data Definition Language (DDL)**:

 - Used to define and manipulate the structure of the database itself.
-- This includes creating tables, specifying data types for columns, and defining relationships between tables.
+This includes creating tables, specifying data types for columns, and defining relationships between tables.
-- Common DDL statements:
-- `CREATE TABLE`: Creates a new table.
-- `ALTER TABLE`: Modifies an existing table.
-- `DROP TABLE`: Deletes a table.
+- Common DDL statements: `CREATE TABLE`: Creates a new table, `ALTER TABLE`: Modifies an existing table, `DROP TABLE`: Deletes a table.

 **Data Control Language (DCL)**:

 - Manages access privileges and user permissions within the database for data security.
-- Common DCL statements:
-- `GRANT`: Gives permissions to users.
-- `REVOKE`: Takes away permissions from users.
+- Common DCL statements:-  `GRANT`: Gives permissions to users, `REVOKE`: Takes away permissions from users.
 ### SQL Syntax:

 **Comments:**